 Tried and True Native Plant Selections for the Mid-Atlantic

-Sweet Birch, also known as Black or Cherry Birch, finds a natural home on the cool north and east slopes of rich mountain woods.
-Its reliable golden-yellow fall color is the best of the commonly cultivated birches.
-Historically its fragrant foliage and twigs were a source of wintergreen flavoring for medicine and candy.
+Sweet Birch finds a home* on the cool north and east slopes of mountain woods.
+It shows off in fall with its golden-yellow color–among the best of the birches–and in winter with the sheen of its young bark.
+Its fragrant foliage and twigs were historically a source of wintergreen flavoring.

-Print Version: Betula lenta, Sweet or Black or Cherry Birch
+Print Version (Legal Size): Betula lenta (Sweet or Black or Cherry Birch)

 Learn more about other Mid-Atlantic plants: Tried and True Plant Fact Sheets